v-exec/Elyium/README.md

 ## Plan

-A breakdown of the remaining tasks (in their respective systems) to be completed for the production of this project, in (more or less) chronological order.
+A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order.

-### Interfacing

 - Add interaction options for when the user is near entities, in menu.

+- Test conditional conflicts' new algorithm structure.

 - Add scrolling to menu interface.

-### Technicality
+- Use timer to keep players from continuously getting narratives in the same entity by persistently interacting with it.

+- Add vibration feedback for UI presses and entity encounters.

 - Verify phone compatabilities.

-- Add vibration feedback for UI presses and entity encounters.

-- Test conditional conflicts' new algorithm structure.

-- Use timer to keep players from continuously getting narratives in the same entity by persistently interacting with it.

-- Allow for entities to have saved coordinates and be encountered when player is near given coordinates.

-### Content

-- Write.